Easy, managed deployments

 To learn more and get started with Amazon RDS General Purpose (SSD) Storage, please refer to the General Purpose (SSD) Storage section of the Amazon RDS User Guide.

-- Provisioned IOPS (SSD) – You can provision up to 64 TB storage and 80,000 IOPS per database instance.
+- Provisioned IOPS (SSD) – You can provision up to 64 TB storage and up to 256,000 IOPS per database instance.
 Your actual realized IOPS may vary from the amount you provisioned based on your database workload, instance type, and database engine choice.
 Refer to the Factors That Affect Realized IOPS section of the Amazon RDS User Guide.

 You can convert from standard storage to Provisioned IOPS storage and get consistent throughput and low I/O latencies.
 You will encounter a short availability impact when doing so.
 You can independently scale IOPS (in increments of 1000) and storage on-the-fly with zero downtime.
 You can scale the IOPS up or down depending on factors such as seasonal variability of traffic to your applications.